Crapteep/FarmBOT/README.md

-# FarmBOT - Automating Wolni Farmerzy Game
+# FarmBOT - Automation of the "Wolni Farmerzy" game

 FarmBOT is an application that allows for the automatic execution of actions in the Wolni Farmerzy game.